Tenth Avenue Freeze-Out

-"Tenth Avenue Freeze-Out" is the second song on Bruce Springsteen's breakthrough album Born to Run, released in 1975.
+"Tenth Avenue Freeze-Out" is a song by the American singer-songwriter Bruce Springsteen, from his 1975 album Born to Run.

 Content

 The song tells the story of the formation of the E Street Band.
 The meaning of the title is unclear.
-Even Springsteen himself says in the Born to Run documentary Wings for Wheels: The Making of Born to Run: "I still have no idea what it means.
+Springsteen says in the Born to Run documentary Wings for Wheels: The Making of Born to Run: "I still have no idea what it means.
 But it's important."

 The song's protagonist, "Bad Scooter", is a pseudonym for Springsteen himself (as indicated by the initials they share).
 In the third verse, "Big Man joined the band" refers to Clarence Clemons, the band's long-time saxophonist.